 The Flexair shorts offer a simple and minimalist style.
-The colors aren't outrageous, there aren't a ton of lines and seams, and some might say the waistband looks a little clumsy on our dirt colored test shorts.
+The colors aren't outrageous, there aren't a ton of lines and seams, though some might say the waistband looks a little clumsy on our dirt colored test shorts.
 Instead of flashy, they are clean-looking and simple.
 Text and logos are present, but they are not overly distracting from the overall appearance.

 The Flexair shorts have a 13-inch inseam, among the shortest in our test.
 As a result, the shorts sit a little bit above the knee.
 This is a trail-riding look that might be most appealing to the crowd who leans towards the cross country riding style.
-The Troy Lee Designs Skyline and Specialized Atlas Pro shorts share similar styles.
-We think this trim styling looks good and works best with a lean, athletic, figure.

 The thick black waistband on our dirt colored short looks a little out of place.
 We don't want to call it cheap looking, but it doesn't seem to have the same high-quality look as the rest of the short.
 The other colorways have waistbands that match the color of the shorts, and we think this creates a better overall appearance.